 We recommend you do not deny entrance to a person wearing a mask during the pandemic.
 Your coverage is not impacted if a person is wearing a mask.

 What if we are sued because we purportedly didn’t properly prepare for the virus?

-As you know, anybody can sue anyone for any reason.
-This means you can do everything right and still face a lawsuit.
-Our Credit Union Protection policies do not have any pandemic or COVID-19 exclusion.
-Coverage would be determined based on the specifics of the lawsuit and the terms and conditions of the policy involved.
+As with any lawsuit, coverage will be determined based on the specifics of the lawsuit and the terms and conditions of the policy involved.

 With a number of court houses closed across the country, my title company is unable to determine recent filing activity.
 They now sent me an addendum saying I must hold them harmless.
 Should I sign it?

 - It’s not a good idea to sign the addendum because you won’t be able to sell mortgages to secondary markets (Fannie, Freddy, etc.).
 If there is an issue with the title, you will be responsible as you have signed away your legal rights regarding your title insurance.
 No other coverage will take its place.

 - Fannie Mae issued a letter the week of March 23, which covers this topic.

 - You may want to consider finding a title company that isn’t requiring you to sign a hold harmless agreement/addendum.